Filing a Complaint of Unlawful Discrimination

 How to File a Complaint

-If you believe you have experienced discrimination in the City of Urbana, you may file a complaint with by contacting the Urbana Human Relations Office (HRO).
+If you believe you have experienced discrimination in the City of Urbana, you may file a complaint by contacting the Office of Human Rights and Equity (OHRE).

 Scheduling an Appointment